 At the conclusion of the investigation, a final report is provided to management.
 If serious violations have been noted, the committee prepares a report to share with the Audit Committee to explain the course of action taken.
 Certain courses of disciplinary action will be taken depending on the type and severity of the violation.
 Hormel Foods also takes steps to respond appropriately to these violations to proactively prevent subsequent violations of the law, including modifying the compliance program as necessary.

-More information about committees on our Board of Directors can be found in the 2013 Proxy Statement.
+Additional information about our Board of Director committees can be found in the 2015 Proxy Statement.

 Communicating Our Way

-To make sure the value system at Hormel Foods is understood across the company, we communicate Our Way – our values platform – to our employees in their native languages.
+To ensure the value system at Hormel Foods is understood and implemented throughout the entire organization, we communicate Our Way – our values platform – to our employees in their native languages.
 In the United States, for example, we provide this information in Spanish as well as English.

 Performance-Based Executive Compensation

 In order to accomplish these goals and remain competitive within the industry, we also benchmark compensation compared to peer companies.
 Our incentive-based system considers individual performance, competitive market data and overall performance of the company.
 To help attract and maintain top talent and propel the company’s success into the future, Hormel Foods also provides executives with the opportunity to receive short- and long-term incentives.
-More information about compensation can be found in the 2013 Proxy Statement.
+More information about our performance-based executive compensation can be found in the 2015 Proxy Statement.

 Engaging in Legislative Affairs Overview

-There are a number of issues affecting the food industry today, and as relevant legislation evolves, Hormel Foods aims to participate in open, ongoing dialogue with elected officials and community members about our mission.
-We want to make sure our message is heard and to convey a clear understanding of how we conduct our business and the positive role our company plays.
+There are a number of issues that affect the food industry today, and as relevant legislation evolves, Hormel Foods aims to participate in open, ongoing dialogue with elected officials and community members about our mission and ensure these issues are addressed.
+We want to make sure our message is conveyed with a clear understanding of the methods in which we conduct our business and the positive role our company plays in the larger scheme of the industry.
 This dialogue entails:

 Our participation in public policy and lobbying through the previously mentioned trade organizations and relationships focuses on significant issues such as:

-To learn how much we spent on our lobbying efforts in 2013, visit the 2013 Hormel Foods Corporate Responsibility Report.
+To learn more about our lobbying efforts in 2015, visit the 2015 Hormel Foods Corporate Responsibility Report.

-At Hormel Foods, the Board of Directors oversees all company activities and assumes the ultimate responsibility of ensuring that company performance is based on strong ethical practices and aligned with the Code of Ethical Business Conduct.
-The Hormel Foods Board of Directors currently consists of 11 members, nine of whom are independent.
+At Hormel Foods, the Board of Directors oversees all company activities and assumes the ultimate responsibility of ensuring that company performance is based on strong ethical practices and is aligned with our Code of Ethical Business Conduct.
+The Hormel Foods Board of Directors currently consists of 15 members, 12 of whom are independent.

-Hormel Foods president and chief executive officer Jeffrey M. Ettinger serves as chairman of the board.
-The Board of Directors has adopted the Hormel Foods Corporate Governance Guidelines, which outline key corporate governance principles.
-The guidelines establish that a lead director role must be held by an independent director.
-The board has established four committees – audit, compensation, governance and contingency.
-More information can be found about our board structure in the 2013 Proxy Statement.
+Jeffrey M. Ettinger, the Hormel Foods chief executive officer, serves as chairman of our Board of Directors.
+The board has adopted the Hormel Foods Corporate Governance Guidelines, which outline key corporate governance principles.
+The board has established three committees – Audit, Compensation and Governance.
+Additional information about our board structure can be found in the 2015 Proxy Statement.

 Our Governing Principles

-Each year, Hormel Foods stockholders select the members of the Board of Directors at the Annual Meeting.
-The Governance Committee of the Board of Directors is responsible for identifying and recommending individuals qualified to become members of the board; overseeing succession planning for the corporation’s CEO; ensuring personnel resources are being managed responsibly and effectively; and developing and recommending to the Board of Directors a set of corporate governance principles applicable to the company.
+Each year, Hormel Foods stockholders elect the members of our Board of Directors at our Annual Meeting.
+The Governance Committee of the Board of Directors is responsible for identifying and recommending individuals qualified to become members of the board; overseeing succession planning for the corporation’s chief executive officer; ensuring personnel resources are being managed responsibly and effectively; and developing and recommending to the Board of Directors a set of corporate governance principles applicable to the company.